-The CAP is structured to allow for maximum impact in advocating for pathologists and the pathology profession.
-As the only pathologists’ society set up as a 501(c)(6) nonprofit organization, we provide direct lobbying to Congress and other legislative and regulatory bodies on issues important to pathology and laboratory practice.
-This status allows the CAP to organize a political action committee (PathPAC) to support candidates for political office sympathetic to the pathologist cause.
-To date, CAP members have contributed $4.4 million to PathPAC since 2009.
+The CAP provides direct lobbying to Congress and other legislative and regulatory bodies on issues important to pathology and laboratory practice.
+The CAP is the only pathologists’ society set up as a 501(c)(6) nonprofit organization.
+In 1992, the CAP organized PathPAC, a political action committee, solely to support candidates for political office sympathetic to the pathologist cause.
+Since 2009, CAP members have contributed $4.4 million to PathPAC.

-With a Washington, DC-based staff of 33 employees including legislative and regulatory lobbyists and analysts, our nonprofit status fully empowers the CAP to advocate for pathology and lead the entire pathology community for decades in its efforts to ensure a favorable economic and regulatory environment for pathologists and clinical laboratories.
+With a Washington, DC-based staff of over 30 employees including legislative and regulatory lobbyists and analysts, its nonprofit status fully empowers the CAP to advocate for pathology and lead the entire pathology community for decades in its efforts to ensure a favorable economic and regulatory environment for pathologists and clinical laboratories.

 |College of American Pathologists||American Society for Clinical Pathology||Association for Molecular Pathology||United States and Canadian Academy of Pathology||Association of Pathology Chairs|

 |Has a 501(c)(6) Status|